Experience a Local Kalamazoo Treasure at the Air Zoo

 The main area of the Flight Innovation Center is massive; feel free to browse all of the aircraft and exhibits.
-Some favorites that are worth the stop:
+A couple of our favorites include the following:

 Flight Discovery Center

 Previously known as “East Campus,” the Flight Discovery Center provides another showcase for aircraft.
-Take a stroll through all of the exhibits here; there are several planes the kids can climb inside (Tip: if there are stairs, the kids are welcome).
+Take a stroll through all of the exhibits here, including ones being put back together!

-The big highlight here though is the aircraft restoration.
+That’s right: the big highlight here is the aircraft restoration.

 Wrapping Up your Visit

 Head back to the Flight Innovation Center and revisit some favorites before you head home.
-My kids usually require at least one more spin on the Ferris Wheel before we can depart.
+My kids usually require return trips to a few favorite exhibits before we can depart (perhaps one more spin on the Ferris wheel?).

 The Fly Buy Gift Shop

-After you leave the clouds, make a stop at the coatroom for your belongings and be sure to browse The Fly Buy for souvenirs (we love the winged tigers).
+After you leave the clouds, make a stop at the lockers or coatroom for your belongings and be sure to browse The Fly Buy for souvenirs (we love the winged tigers).

 Short on time?
 You can shop online when you return home too.